pete3n/nixvim-flake/README.md

 # Nixvim Dev-shell Environment

-This is a Nix flake configuration built with the [Nixvim project](https://github.com/nix-community/nixvim) It is fully configured with LSPs, linters, formatters, debuggers, styling, and popular navigation plugins.
+This is a Nix flake configuration for Neovim built with the [Nixvim project](https://github.com/nix-community/nixvim) It is fully configured with LSPs, linters, formatters, debuggers, styling, and popular navigation plugins.